Sociail · Security

 Cloud hostingAuthenticationAI model providersPaymentsEmail deliveryAnalyticsSupport tooling

-The current list of named subprocessors is available on request during Early Access.
-After launch, we'll publish the full list in workspace settings with a notification mechanism for material changes.
+The current named subprocessor list is available on request during Early Access.
+We plan to publish it in workspace settings with a notification path for material changes.
 Email security@sociail.com to request the current list.

 04The trust commitments